OUR RESPONSE TO COVID-19

 However, alongside this we also want to support reading communities and to foster enjoyable and immersive gifting events.
 We believe that a child will engage strongly with a book that he or she has chosen for themselves and that they can take home and keep.
 We work with settings to help them deliver creative, memorable gifting events that elevate books from their second-hand status to something desirable.

 We gift to settings with >25% pupil premium.
-Outside schools the settings that we work with commonly support 100% pupil premium.
+Outside schools the settings that we work with commonly support a very high level of need.

 TARGETING THE RIGHT AUDIENCE

-In schools nationwide the average % pupil premium is 24.7%.
-Amongst the schools that we have supported since launch the average % pupil premium is 43.4%.
+Amongst the schools that we have supported since launch the average % pupil premium* is 43.4% (national average 23%).

 REACHING A SIGNIFICANT NUMBER OF YOUNG PEOPLE